-The Nordic countries are often referred to as having "best practices" in the realm of urban sustainability, and this course offers an opportunity to learn about sustainability achievements, practices, and ongoing challenges.
+The Nordic countries are often referred to as having "best practices" in the realm of urban sustainability, and this course offers an opportunity for the students to experience sustainability achievements, practices, and ongoing challenges.
 Helsinki is well-known among urban studies scholars as a site of innovative urban planning ideas and education.
 The overarching learning objective of this field school is to advance an understanding of urban sustainability beyond a familiar context.
 Students will be offered the opportunity to reflect on their own cultural backgrounds, experiences, and knowledge while contributing to a constructive and interactive intercultural learning experience.